-Embrace and celebrate imperfection:
+Embrace imperfection:

-- Don't judge yourself or others when you notice a denial mechanisms at play. - Model staying 'aware' of denial tendancies and share how they may show up in your life.
-You might like to try 'Gifford's 33 dragons audit' on yourself. - As an educator, model small and consistent behaviour changes and actions e.g. recycle in your classroom. - Show understanding and curiousity for family beliefs and identities that do not support decarbonisation (e.g. parent works in aviation)- this can lead to a productive conversation about future directions.
+- Don't judge yourself or others when you notice a denial mechanisms at play. - As an educator, model manageable and consistent behaviour changes & actions. - Show understanding and curiousity for family belief/ biases - this can lead to a productive conversation